marcnaa/gemini-2-live-angular/README.md

 - Node.js and npm (latest stable version)
 - Angular CLI (globally installed via `npm install -g @angular/cli`)
 - Google AI API key from [Google AI Studio](https://makersuite.google.com/)
+- Deepgram API key from [Deepgram](https://deepgram.com/) (optional)

+> Note that currently Gemini 2.0 (audio modality) doesn't send any transcript which may confuse you.
+We are using Deepgram to transcribe both the user's audio and the model's audio.
+To enable it just create an Api Key and add it to the development environment.

 ### Installation Steps